hiveofskree/tgstation/skree/README.md

 ### Actions and spells

 New actions and spells should use the "skree/icons/mob/actions.dmi" file.
 If it is a spell, put the code for the spell in "skree/code/modules/spells."
-To make sure that the spell uses the sunset icon, please add "action_icon = 'skree/icons/mob/actions.dmi'" and the "action_icon_state" var.
+To make sure that the spell uses the skree icon, please add "action_icon = 'skree/icons/mob/actions.dmi'" and the "action_icon_state" var.

 ### Reagents